-- Fatty breast tissue.
-Some men and boys have breast fat that resembles gynecomastia.
+- Fatty breast tissue (pseudogynecomastia).
+Some men and boys, especially those with obesity, have breast fat that resembles gynecomastia.
 This isn't the same as gynecomastia and doesn't need additional evaluation.

 - Breast cancer.
-This is uncommon in men, but can occur.
+Breast cancer is uncommon in men but can occur.
 Enlargement of one breast or the presence of a firm nodule raises the concern for male breast cancer.

 - A breast abscess.
 This is an infection of the breast tissue.

 Most cases of gynecomastia resolve over time without treatment.
-However, if gynecomastia is caused by an underlying condition, such as hypogonadism, malnutrition or cirrhosis, that condition may need treatment.
+However, if gynecomastia is caused by an underlying condition — such as hypogonadism, malnutrition or cirrhosis — that underlying condition may need treatment.

-If you're taking medications that can cause gynecomastia, your doctor may recommend stopping them or substituting another medication.
+If you're taking medications that may be the cause of gynecomastia, your doctor may recommend stopping them or substituting another medication.

 Treatment may be necessary if gynecomastia doesn't improve on its own or if it causes significant pain, tenderness or embarrassment.